Outstanding Service

 Finally, as with any H-1B specialty occupation that requires a license, the IMG must have a license or other authorization required by the state of intended employment to practice medicine.
 Many states do not require an individual license for those participating in training programs.
 Instead, they are covered by an institutional permit.
 Nevertheless, it is important to document the respective state’s licensure requirements in the H-1B petition.

-However, it would not be an immigration issue without exceptions: 1) the regulations explicitly excuse graduates of a United States medical school; and 2) physicians of national or international renown from the USMLE requirement.
+However, it would not be an immigration issue without exceptions: 1) the regulations explicitly excuse graduates of a United States (not Canadian) medical school; and 2) physicians of national or international renown from the USMLE requirement.
 With regards to physicians of national or international renown, query whether the standard is higher or lower than the O-1, a subject for another day.
 Finally, H-1B petitions for physicians primarily engaged in teaching and research, engaged in only incidental clinical care, are also not required to contain proof that the beneficiary passed USMLE steps 1, 2, and 3.
 Again, what constitutes incidental is another question for another day.

 b) Other Non-Immigrant Options